amingilani/wv-payreporter/README.md

 + Custom Rubocop config
 + Beautiful code, if I say so myself
 + [`money`](https://github.com/Rubymoney/money) gem to handle monetary values

+## Design Decisions

++ Since I wanted to save the least amount of information possible in the database, I stored the individual Time Logs in the database.
++ Instead of saving the `job_group` as originally given, I saved their corresponding wage rates of
+  $20 and $30, for A and B, respectively instead — this helps make the database more user neutral and allows us to add more job groups in the future by modifying only one line of code.
+It also means we can do the majority of our math in SQL
++ I could have either used only service objects or only tableless models.
+Instead, to demonstrate my ability in each, I used both service objects and created a tableless model.
++ I used Semantic UI because I'm very comfortable with it, it's beautiful, and gives me almost everything I could possibly need when making a prototype.
++ In addition to the required format, I provided a "human friendly" version of the Payroll Report because that's how I'd have structured it in my own applications — it's a much better way to interact with the data.
+It also allowed me to demonstrate my use of partials
++ I also allowed the Payroll Report to be downloaded as CSV, and served it over JSON to demonstrate my abilities.

 ## Application